In-Studio

 Acrylic Paints:

 • A basic set of Liquitex or GOLDEN acrylic paints in PROCESS colours (Process Magenta, Process Cyan and Process Yellow) and essential tones (Titanium White, Process Black) for mixing.
 A necessary six-pack of Liquitex or GOLDEN HEAVY BODY is another good brand.
-The brand TRI-ART is great too, and can also be ordered online
+A necessary six-pack of Liquitex or GOLDEN HEAVY BODY paints.

 • 1 gloss medium (DO NOT BUY retarder)